kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 bootstrap script](#bootstrap), which is designed to be fetched from github and fed directly into `bash`.

-There normal way of deploying the space framework and the central KubeStellar components is as workload in a Kubernetes (possibly OpenShift) cluster.
-Contributors may instead run these components as processes on a machine of supported OS and ISA, with some Kubernetes cluster to play the role of Space Management API Space (SMAS, which is where the Space objects live).

 This document describes both commands that a platform administrator uses and commands that a platform user uses.

-Most of these executables are given one Kubernetes client configuration, either for the SMAS or a space described by a Space object.
-The exceptions are the bootstrap script, [the kcp control script that runs before starting the kcp server](#kubestellar-ensure-kcp-server-creds), and the admin commands for deploying KubeStellar in a Kubernetes cluster.
+## Deployment style

+There normal way of deploying the space framework, a space provider, and the central KubeStellar controllers is as workload in a Kubernetes (possibly OpenShift) cluster.
+Contributors may instead run the Space Manager, possibly space provider (dependening on the provider), and KubeStellar central controllers as bare processes on a machine of supported OS and ISA.
+Even in this case a Kubernetes cluster is required, at least to hold the Space Management API objects; this role is called the Space Management API Space (SMAS).
+The KubeFlex space provider must be deployed in a cluster, which is called the KubeFlex hosting cluster.
+That cluster can also play the SMAS role.

+### In-cluster

+Some commands take an optional flag `--in-cluster` that is about the networking relationship between (a) that running command and (b) the apiserver(s) for the space(s) that the command accesses.
+This flag can be used when both (a) and (b) are in the same Kubernetes cluster.
+This flag can also be used when both (a) and (b) are _not_ in a Kubernetes cluster but rather are bare processes on the same machine.
+Omitting this flag means that the running command will use the more general way of addressing the apiserver(s), which is functional in more situations but possibly less efficient.

+### OS namespace consistency

+For some of the commands, all of them must always be invoked in the context of the same filesystem, working directory, and process space.
+This is a point-in-time limitation due to the way kube-bind konnectors are launched.
+The relevant commands are as follows.

+- `kubectl kubestellar ensure inventory-space`
+- `kubectl kubestellar ensure wmw`
+- `kubestellar` (which is also constrained because `start` and `stop` are implemented by ordinary commands, no remote agent is involved)
+- `kubestellar-kube-bind`

 ## Bare process deployment